charlieschwabacher/gestalt/README.md

 Gestalt defines two fields on the query root, `node` and `session` - you are expected to define the Session type as the entry point to your schema.
 Session is not a Node, so it won't be stored in the database and you will need to define custom resolution for its fields.
-The session value is accessible in the context.
-When modified, it will be stored after every request.
+A session object is made accessible in the query context.
+It is both readable and writable, and any changes are persisted between requests.

 ```GraphQL
 type Session {